Astrophysics Biography

 Having been passionate about astronomy, astrophysics and science since childhood, Laura-May attended many conferences in France and the UK for over a decade, before completing online astronomy and astrobiology courses with distinction through the University of Rochester and the University of Edinburgh.
 She then enrolled in the Paris Observatory (OBSPM),

-first obtaining their university diploma (DU ECU), followed by the (DU SU) university diploma in astronomy and astrophysics obtained with highest honours in 2016, for which she produced a research memoir on Exoplanetary systems.
+First obtaining their university diploma (DU ECU), followed by the (DU SU) university diploma in astronomy and astrophysics obtained with highest honours in 2016, for which she produced a 70-page research memoir on Exoplanetary systems.
 Through this, she was able to do a summer training course at the French OHP observatory—home of the discovery of the first main-sequence exoplanet—which also honed her knowledge of astrophotography through the manipulation of large instruments and advanced software.

-first obtaining their university diploma (DU ECU), followed by the (DU SU) university diploma in astronomy and astrophysics obtained with highest honours in 2016, for which she produced a research memoir on Exoplanetary systems.
+First obtaining their university diploma (DU ECU), followed by the (DU SU) university diploma in astronomy and astrophysics obtained with highest honours in 2016, for which she produced a 70-page research memoir on Exoplanetary systems.
 Through this, she was able to do a summer training course at the French OHP observatory—home of the discovery of the first main-sequence exoplanet—which also honed her knowledge of astrophotography through the manipulation of large instruments and advanced software.